mlr-org/mcboost/README.md

 [![tic](https://github.com/pfistfl/mcboost/workflows/tic/badge.svg?branch=main)](https://github.com/pfistfl/mcboost/actions)
 <!-- badges: end -->

-**mcboost** implements "multi-calibration" (Hebert Johnson et al., 2018) and multi-accuracy boosting (Kim et al., 2019) for calibration of a machine learning model's prediction.
-Multi-calibration works best in scenarios where the underlying data & labels is un-biased but a bias is introduced within the algoritm's fitting procedure.
-This is often the case, e.g. when an algorithm fits a majority sub-population while ignoring or under-fitting minority populations.
+**mcboost** implements Multi-Calibration (Hebert Johnson et al., 2018) and Multi-Accuracy Boosting (Kim et al., 2019) for calibration of a machine learning model's prediction.
+Multi-Calibration works best in scenarios where the underlying data & labels is un-biased but a bias is introduced within the algoritm's fitting procedure.
+This is often the case, e.g. when an algorithm fits a majority population while ignoring or under-fitting minority populations.

 Literature:
   - [(Hebert-Johnson et al., 2018)](http://proceedings.mlr.press/v80/hebert-johnson18a.html)